erthward/geonomics/docs/source/overview.rst

 which allows the user to run a model, in either 'burn' or 'main' mode, for an arbitrary number of timesteps within a single iteration (see its docstring for details).
 This is particularly useful for running Geonomics within an interactive Python session.
-Thus, :py:`Model.walk` is primarily designed for passively running numerous iterations of a :py:`Model`, to generate data for analysis, whereas :py:`Model.walk` is primarily designed for the purposes of learning, teaching, or debugging the package, or
+Thus, :py:`Model.run` is primarily designed for passively running numerous iterations of a :py:`Model`, to generate data for analysis, whereas :py:`Model.walk` is primarily designed for the purposes of learning, teaching, or debugging the package, or